stashed/docs/docs/concepts/what-is-stash/architecture.md

 ### Backup Sidecar / Backup Job

-When an user creates a [BackupConfiguration](#backupconfiguration) object, Stash injects a `sidecar` to the target if it is a workload (i.e. `Deployment`, `DaemonSet`, `StatefulSet` etc.).
+When a user creates a [BackupConfiguration](#backupconfiguration) object, Stash injects a `sidecar` to the target if it is a workload (i.e. `Deployment`, `DaemonSet`, `StatefulSet` etc.).
 This `sidecar` takes backup when the respective CronJob triggers a backup.
 If the target is a database or stand-alone volume, Stash creates a job to take backup at each trigger.

 ### Restore Init-Container / Restore Job

-When an user creates a [RestoreSession](#restoresession) object, Stash injects an `init-container` to the target if it is a workload (i.e. `Deployment`, `DaemonSet`, `StatefulSet` etc.).
+When a user creates a [RestoreSession](#restoresession) object, Stash injects an `init-container` to the target if it is a workload (i.e. `Deployment`, `DaemonSet`, `StatefulSet` etc.).
 This `init-container` performs restore process on restart.
 If the target is a database or stand-alone volume, Stash creates a job to restore the target.

 ### Custom Resources